Hairum-Qureshi/freelance-dev/README.md

     └── .env.example
 ```

-These files are the **source of truth for the environment variables required by each application**.

-Copy each example file to `.env` before starting the application.
+Copy each example file to `.env` before starting the applications.

 ### Backend